mveril/QUESTDB_website/docs/datafileBuilder.md

 ##### The TBE format

-The `TBE` format is a variant of the `COLUMN` but made for theoretical best estimate tabular
+The `TBE` format is a variant of the `COLUMN` format but made for theoretical best estimate tabular.

 > Warning:
 >